-Illustrates relationships of forms, colors, lines, etc. without using recognizable images.
+Illustrates relationships of shapes, forms, colors, and textures without using recognizable images.

 Accessories or Embellishments

-Any material that is added to the crafted gourd to complete the exhibit.
+Any material that is added to the crafted gourd to compliment and complete the exhibit.

 American Southwest Designs

 Designs that incorporate western landscape, flora, fauna, ranching, and cowboy motifs.
 (See also Native American Designs.)